 There are three tiers of service that can offer a short break:

-Tier one (Universal Care) families will be supported to access services which are available to all citizens i.e. The Way, libraries, WV Active and other youth support.
-It includes support to access HeadStart and other area-based initiatives if appropriate.
+Tier one (Universal Care) families will be supported to access services which are available to all citizens i.e. The Way, libraries, WV Active and other youth support through the #Yes offer.